RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Miking a Marimba in a Controlled Environment

 This advice will assume that your marimba is in a fairly controlled environment.
-This could be if you are recording solo in a studio.
+This could be recording solo in a studio or any other space that’s been acoustically prepared to reduce echo, reverb, and other unwanted affects.
 Or it could be recording or live-miking a performance in a concert hall with an ensemble and good acoustics.

-Recording a marimba with a stereo pair is as close to a standard approach as anything.
+Recording a marimba with a stereo pair is as close to a standard approach as anything and can allow you to achieve a stereo image.
 There are a few potential approaches.
 One is to space a pair of dynamic microphones at either end of the instrument, 4-8 feet away depending on how much room sound is desired.
-These can be lower for more resonator sound, or higher for more percussive attack.
+These can be lower for more resonator sound, or higher for a more percussive attack.

 More than Two Mics